luizotaviogb/node-challenge/README.md

 ## Prerequisites

-To run this project, you need the following tools installed on your system:
+Ensure you have the following installed before running the project:

-- **MongoDB**: Version 5.0 or higher (a running MongoDB instance is required).
+- **MongoDB**: Version 5.0 or higher (a running instance is required).
 - **Node.js**: Version 16 or higher.
-- **npm**: Comes bundled with Node.js (ensure it's updated to the latest version).
+- **npm**: Bundled with Node.js (ensure it's updated to the latest version).
+- **Docker** (optional): Required if running the project with Docker.

 ---

 ## Installation

-Follow these steps after cloning the project:
+Follow these steps after cloning the repository:

 1. **Clone the repository**: